Physics Education Research Group (UMD)

 Your grading pattern is very important.

-1. Your grading should give the students feedback on what you want them to do.
+2. Your grading should give the students feedback on what you want them to do.

-2. Don't "ramp up" your grading right away.
+3. Don't "ramp up" your grading right away.
 If they improve let them see it in improved grades.

-3. Grades should be given for good thinking and presentation, not answers.
+4. Grades should be given for good thinking and presentation, not answers.

-4. Let them know what the components of your grading are for.
+6. Let them know what the components of your grading are for.

-Here's a good pattern:
+Here's a good pattern.

 -- Design and thoughtfulness.
 (5 pts -- for group report)

-Did they do a careful and thoughtful job in creating their experiment, and was this thought reflected in the journal?
+Did they do a careful and thoughtful job in creating their experiment,

 -- Clarity and completeness.
 (5 pts -- for group report)